jesuscc1993/unofficial-ngx-anilist-client/README.md

 - Add language selection
 - Add "add as planning" to media actions
 - Add start / end dates to media detail
+- Do NOT show media related to unfinished / dropped media
 - Do NOT reset pagination on list changes (reset only on filter changes)
 - Close modal when updated entry from media actions